 Has anyone heard of this?
 It's been 3 weeks since the news was out and I haven't seen any followup in the media.
 The technical information is also extremely scarce.
-A few questions can be raised
+A few questions can be raised.

 Concerns with the PLAN chip

 UPDATE: see a comment from reddit, which addresses most of these issues.

 1. Why is there so little precise technical information on a measure that will affect every single phone manufactured since 2012?

 2. The cited reason for having an extra chip embedded in each cell phone is that the current SMS infrastructure can get congested in times of emergency.
 However, PLAN still uses wireless carrier cell towers to push messages (as opposed to a different frequency, like the ones used for radio clock synchronization or GPS).
 The GSM standard already supports Cell Broadcast (CB) messaging.
 This FCC paper from 2007 states that "Cell broadcast is already resident in most network infrastructure and in most phones, so there is no need to build any towers, lay any cable, write any software, or replace terminals".
 What is the exact justification of the extra chip?
 If the existence of the chip is a misunderstanding of the media, then why don't existing phones work with the system already?
 Why do we need new phones that are "PLAN-capable"?

+3. Why limit the system to 90 characters of text, instead of relying on the existing multimedia message infrastructure, which can be used to send, for example, such critical information as a photo of an evacuation map?
+Also, the system is not backward compatible with the over 300 million mobile phones already in place in the United States, while using SMS is (more on these issues).
+It will take a few years (5?) for all phones to support PLAN.
 How many lives will be lost in the meantime?
 SMS is available now.
 Also, old people, the ones most likely to be affected by certain kinds of emergencies, tend to use very simple phones and to be very late adopters of new technology.
 Their phones do support SMS though.

 4. Does the technology use GPS, as BBC mentions?
 The battery drain and surveillance implications are major.

 5. Users can't opt out of “Presidential” messages.
 What safeguards are in place that would prevent an oppressive government from abusing this technology?

 6. The design of the system is not available.
 How can the users know that it won't be abused?
 The chip could be programmed to snap a picture from the phone's camera, or to covertly record audio, upon receiving a certain signal.
-Remote activation of a phone's microphone has already been done by the FBI using the so-called roving bug
+Remote activation of a phone's microphone has already been done by the FBI using the so-called roving bug.

 7. What is to prevent the government-required software from receiving a certain signal or message which would disable the cell phone or its Internet access (useful in times of civil unrest, as has been seen in the Arab Spring revolts)?